IraAngeles-IBM/IBM-Satellite-VPC-RH-OCP/README.md

 # Deploy Red Hat OpenShift Cluster in Satellite Host

 Explore IBM Satellite capabilites in deploying Red Hat OpenShift Cluster utilizing Satellite host.
+This method is only for demo or proof-of-concept (PoC).
+For production environment use IBM Red Hat OpenShift in IBM Cloud via Satellite Host in other cloud providers (e.g. GCP, AWS, Azure, etc) or in on-prem resources.

 ## IBM Cloud Services